redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 FT.SEARCH idx "(@title:Dune @num:[2020 2022])=>[KNN $K @vector $BLOB AS my_scores]" PARAMS 4 BLOB "\x12\xa9\xf5\x6c" K 10 SORTBY my_scores DIALECT 2
 ```

-Use a different filter for the hybrid approach: this time, return the top 10 results from the documents that contain a `'shirt'` tag  in the `type` field and optionally a `'blue'` tag in their `color` field.
-Here, the results are sorted by the full-text scorer.
+Use a different filter for the hybrid approach: this example returns the top 10 results from the documents that contain a `'shirt'` tag  in the `type` field and optionally a `'blue'` tag in their `color` field.
+The results are sorted by the full-text scorer.

 ```
 FT.SEARCH idx "(@type:{shirt} ~@color:{blue})=>[KNN $K @vector $BLOB]" PARAMS 4 BLOB "\x12\xa9\xf5\x6c" K 10 DIALECT 2
 ```

-And, here's a pre-filter with KNN query in which the hybrid policy is set explicitly to "ad-hoc brute force" (rather than auto-selected):
+This example shows a pre-filter with KNN query in which the hybrid policy is set explicitly to "ad-hoc brute force" (rather than auto-selected):

 ```
 FT.SEARCH idx "(@type:{shirt})=>[KNN $K @vector $BLOB HYBRID_POLICY ADHOC_BF]" PARAMS 4 BLOB "\x12\xa9\xf5\x6c" K 10 SORTBY __vec_scores DIALECT 2
 ```

-And, now, here's a pre-filter with KNN query in which the hybrid policy is set explicitly to "batches", and the batch size is set explicitly to be 50 using a query parameter:
+This example shows a pre-filter with KNN query in which the hybrid policy is set explicitly to "batches", and the batch size is set explicitly to be 50 using a query parameter:

 ```
 FT.SEARCH idx "(@type:{shirt})=>[KNN $K @vector $BLOB HYBRID_POLICY BATCHES BATCH_SIZE $B_SIZE]" PARAMS 6 BLOB "\x12\xa9\xf5\x6c" K 10 B_SIZE 50 DIALECT 2